Phobia Definition, Symptoms, And Treatments

 - Fear of being in a closed MRI

 - Fear of being in a crowd

-These fears may cause you to withdraw from the world.
-You may even stay in your home as much as possible to avoid these fears.
+If you have agoraphobia, these fears may cause you to withdraw from the world.
+You may even stay in your home as much as possible to avoid a panic response.

 What Causes Phobias?

 Simple phobias can be formed anytime from early childhood to early adulthood.
 In the case of conditioned responses, the steps are as follows: You face a terrifying experience.
 Your reaction is so profound that you fear ever facing that situation again.
 Eventually, when you even think of being confronted with your phobic trigger, your body shifts into fight-or-flight mode and you avoid the situation.

 You might also develop a simple phobia if you were present when someone else displayed panic symptoms in response to a phobic trigger.
 This is a learned response.
 Finally, some simple phobias (e.g., snake phobia) seem to have a genetic component.

 It is more difficult to identify the cause of complex phobias.
 Studies suggest that genetics, brain chemistry, and life experience may all contribute to their development.
 As with many psychological conditions, these phobias seem to be caused by a combination of nature and nurture.